-Beat Viewer: Right-clicking the mouse at any location in the 10 minute ECG TraceViewer display, or selecting Beat Viewer from the Options button on the lower left of Figure 7.5, will present an average beat waveform viewer, constructed from the dominant beats in the vicinity of the mouse click:
+Beat Viewer: Right-clicking the mouse at any location in the 10-minute ECG TraceViewer display or selecting Beat Viewer from the Options button on the lower left of Figure 7.5, will present an average beat waveform viewer.
+The average waveform is constructed from the suite of beats that match the beat morphology and are within ± 15 beats of the beat clicked.
+To select the specific beat class, click at a point past the onset of the QRS of interest and within the RR interval following the beat.

-Figure 7.12.
+Figure 7.15.
 Beat Viewer.

-The phases P-onset (Pon), P-offset (Poff), Q, S and T are automatically picked.
+The phases P-onset (Pon), P-offset (Poff), Q onset, end of S and end of T are automatically picked.
 Phases can be edited by first selecting the phase.
 The above blue vertical line, and the activated Pon radio button at the lower left, indicate that the onset of the P-wave is enabled for editing.
 Clicking on the waveform anywhere before the Poff phase will move the Pon marker and update the measurements at the top of the window.
 Right-clicking on a phase marker, or on the appropriate radio button, will enable editing or addition (if not automatically picked) of that phase.

-Until the Beat Viewer window is closed (click the red X at the top right, or close the TraceViewer window), every subsequent click at any point in any 10 minute TraceViewer window will update the displayed waveform.
-All measurements, associated heart rate, and date/time are appended to a growing Excel .csv file, stored in the associated Directory folder for this patient ("Phase Measurements.csv").
+Until the Beat Viewer window is closed (click the red X at the top right, or close the TraceViewer window), every subsequent click at any point in any 10-minute TraceViewer window will update the displayed waveform.
+All measurements, associated heart rate, and date/time, are appended to a growing Excel .csv file, stored in the associated Directory folder for this patient ("Phase Measurements.csv").
 This functionality can be used to assemble QT-RR information for studies of QT dynamics for the patient.

 The Beat Viewer window can be quite useful for checking for the presence of P-Waves in segments of ECG that may contain AFib.
 Clicking in areas of clear normal Sinus rhythm, compared to suspect segments, provides an effective way to minimize noise and assess the presence / absence of P-Waves.
+The Beat Viewer is also helpful for viewing PVC and ventricular tachycardia beats.